Skip to main content

 auto det(const M& A) -> typename M::scalar_type;

-and this function works for matrix<double>, matrix<float>, or any future type satisfying Matrix.
+and it works for matrix<double>, matrix<float>, or any future type that satisfies Matrix.

 // Default: empty 0x0